Beatrice-Severance/Genome_Assembly/README.md

 ## Genome Assembly with [SPAdes](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Scripts/spades.sh)
 As mentioned above, SPAdes is a program that can be used to perform genome assembly.
 The following [script](https://github.com/Beatrice-Severance/Genome_Assembly/blob/main/Scripts/spades.sh) is used to achieve assembly.
 K values are specified, forward and reverse reads are used as input, and the output file is labeled "F3_spades" in this case.
 The output folder provides a file called "contigs.fasta", which will contain the assembled genome.

+## Decontaminating your Assembly
+The program [FCS-GX](https://github.com/ncbi/fcs/wiki/FCS-GX) is used to detect contamination from foreign organisms using the genome cross-species aligner (GX).
+The following script was run in order to remove contamination from EMM_F3, using Dothideomycetes as a reference (tax_id: 147541).
+A decontaminated assembly is the output, and can be used for gene prediction, annotation, and comparison without as much potential for off-target or false positive hits.

 ## Run QUAST for Assembly Statistics
 QUAST is a tool that is used to check the quality of an assembled genome.
 Read more about QUAST [here](https://github.com/ablab/quast).
 This step does not contain a script either, as the following is all that is necessary to run an assessment in the ASC: